Bhanditz/planner/README.md

 - create the `./output/tasks.csv` file that contains your list of tasks
 - run `npm start` to get you plan!

+### Considerations on the CSV
+- The tasks contained within the CSV have to be sorted by priority
+- Most important tasks have to be placed as first rows of the CSV
+- The algorithm will assign tasks according to the CSV order

 ### Environment parameters

 |  Variable name  	|  Description 	|  Default value	|